synrc/n2o/README.md

 Desktop and Mobile Applications
 -------------------------------

-There is two approaches to design communications between client/server.
+There are two approaches to design communications between client/server.
 The first is called data-on-wire, where only data transfers on channel through through RPC, REST in form of JSON, XML or Binary.
 All rendering in first type are being made on client side.
 This calls rich client and mostly